AI Agency Tax Strategy: Deductions, Structure, and Planning Every Agency Owner Needs

 With that said: most AI agency owners pay significantly more in taxes than they need to — not through any fault of their own, but because they have not built the systematic approach to tax planning that the IRS assumes every business owner has.
 The difference between a reactive approach (figure it out in April) and a proactive approach (quarterly planning throughout the year) is often $5,000 to $30,000+ in annual tax liability for a successful solo AI agency owner.

-This guide covers the key tax considerations for AI agency owners: common deductions that are frequently missed, business structure options and when to consider them, and a practical quarterly planning framework that removes the April surprise from your financial calendar.
+This guide covers the key tax considerations for AI agency owners: common deductions that are frequently missed, business structure options and when to consider them, the QBI deduction most agency owners ignore, how to handle contractor relationships cleanly, and a practical quarterly planning framework that removes the April surprise from your financial calendar.

 The AI Agency Tax Landscape: What Makes Your Situation Unique